llSourcell/AI_Composer/README.md

 Overview
 ============
 A project that trains a LSTM recurrent neural network over a dataset of MIDI files.
 More information can be found on the [writeup about this project](http://yoavz.com/music_rnn/).
+This the code for 'Build an AI Composer' on [Youtube](https://youtu.be/S_f2qV2_U00)

 Dependencies
 ============